AdobeDocs/experience-platform.en/help/dashboards/guides/destinations.md

 The [!UICONTROL Activated audiences by destination] widget provides the total number of activated audiences for a destination.

-Select **Audiences** to navigate to the destinations [!UICONTROL Activation data] page, where all the segments connected to that destination are displayed.
+Select **[!UICONTROL Audiences]** to navigate to the destinations [!UICONTROL Activation data] page, where all the segments connected to that destination are displayed.
 By selecting an audience from the list, you can see details relating to any connected activated audience.

 ![PLACEHOLDER](../images/destinations/activated-audiences-by-destination.png) -->